MikeHubXP/bakalarka_tiago/README.md

 ```shell
 export ROS_MASTER_URI=http://192.168.130.114:11311
 ```
-- Next, you need to specify the IP address of your PC, where all the other programs are running.
-You do this via the command below
+- Next, you need to specify the IP address of your PC , where all the other programs are running, in `ROS_IP` varible.
+You do this via the command below:
 ```shell
 export ROS_IP=<your_pc_ip>
 ```